Kamalesh0401/paticipant-management/README.md

 ### 3. Hosting and Submission
 - **Git Repository**: The source code is hosted on GitHub.
 - **Hosted Application**: The application is deployed on Netlify.
-- Links to both the GitHub repository and live hosted application are provided for evaluation.

 ## Installation